 Tonight we celebrate a more happy event.

 It is the Passover, the Last Supper, and Jesus is gathered together with his disciples, and he is there to tell them how much he loves them, how much he cares for them, and also how he must leave them.
 And so the great joy of gathering around the great feast of the Passover is tinged with sorrow.

-And then you would think at celebration of this mass of The Last Supper, that the gospel would be about the institution, about the institution of the Eucharist.
-And yet we have this very strange kind of beginning.
+And then you would think at the celebration of this Mass of The Last Supper, that the Gospel would be about the institution, about the institution of the Eucharist, and yet we have this very strange kind of beginning.